-- 1. The member has a history of an osteoporotic vertebral or hip fracture - 2.
-The member meets criteria BOTH of the following criteria: - a.
+- 1. Documentation that the member has a history of an osteoporotic vertebral or hip fracture - 2.
+Documentation that the member meets criteria BOTH of the following criteria: - a.
 The member has a pre-treatment T-score less than or equal to -2.5 OR member has osteopenia (i.e., pre-treatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (See Appendix B) - b.
 The member has had an oral OR injectable bisphosphonate trial of at least 1-year duration OR there is a contraindication to treatment with an oral bisphosphonate (See Appendix A)